This blog may contain affiliate links. Read our disclosure policy for more info.

 Well, the minute you set foot in Margaret River, you’ll notice something growing in every corner and how these amazing locals love to share all of this with visitors from around the world.

-As a local to Perth, the major city north of Margaret River, I’ve visited more than a few times on a day trip from Perth.
+As a local to Perth, the major city north of Margaret River, I’ve visited more than a few times both driving myself and on a tour to Margaret River from Perth.
 In fact, it’s been a family holiday destination since I was 2 feet tall.
 In that time, I’ve done so much in Margaret River and want to share it all with you!

 Get ready for an Australian adventure with incredible wildlife and surfing mixed with excellent food and award-winning beverages.
 Whether you are taking an international flight to get here (check out our tips to survive long flights!) or you’re a local coming back to spend some time here, you are going to love the many different activities available.